Don Valley Parkway: North to Highway 401

 The expressway crosses Taylor-Massey Creek and the East Don River, and climbs out of the valley, swinging northwards toward Eglinton Avenue.
 In this section, the DVP passes around the apartment buildings of Flemingdon Park.
 The lanes split again before the underpass at Spanbridge Road, the road that connects a three-tower complex of apartments to the east of the parkway with Flemingdon Park to the west.
 The lanes pass beneath the Gatineau Hydro Corridor and reconnect south of the Eglinton interchange.

 As it crosses Eglinton, the expressway passes a business park to the west and the Concorde Place commercial and condominium development to the east.
 The expressway begins to descend back into the East Don Valley.
 It passes beneath Wynford Drive and two railways (the CPR Midtown line and the CNR/Richmond Hill GO line) before reaching Lawrence Avenue East, one of the few remaining cloverleaf interchanges in Ontario.
 This area, known as Milne Hollow, is partially forested, some of the land being conservation reserve.

-Passing beneath Lawrence and back over the East Don River, the expressway begins climbing out of the valley once more.
-It reaches the top of the valley and curves along a plateau before passing over York Mills Road.
-Residential sub-divisions are present along both sides of the road, isolated from the expressway by noise barriers, from north of Lawrence to the Highway 401 interchange.

-After rising to meet the interchange, it widens to four lanes and splits into two branches: two lanes continuing north as Highway 404, and the three others as Highway 401.
+Passing beneath Lawrence Avenue and back over the East Don River, the expressway begins climbing out of the valley once more.
+Residential sub-divisions are present along both sides of the road, isolated from the expressway by noise barriers, from north of Lawrence to Highway 401.
+It reaches the top of the valley and curves along a plateau before rising and passing over York Mills Road and Underpass Gate, right after the latter provincial control of the road begins.
+At a large interchange with Highway 401 (built and maintained by the province) the northbound lanes splits into two branches: two left lanes continuing north as Highway 404, and the three others exit to Highway 401 westbound and eastbound.

+North of the interchange with Highway 401, a former segment of the parkway continues to an interchange with Sheppard Avenue (both that section and the Sheppard overpass were built by Metro), which has since been incorporated as part of Highway 404 in 1977 and has been widened in the early 2000s with a short collector-express system.